 - Con: Harder to prevent foreclosure

 Filing a Chapter 7 bankruptcy case can get rid of debts and protect your property.
 However, filing for bankruptcy is not a decision that you should make lightly.
 Once you file a Chapter 7 petition, you may not be able to get out of bankruptcy if you change your mind.
 It is known as a liquidation bankruptcy, so it’s important to know how a Chapter 7 bankruptcy works and the pros and cons.
+Also, while some people do consider Chapter 7 vs Chapter 11 bankruptcy, we will not cover it in this article as Chapter 11 often pertains to business bankruptcy, not a personal bankruptcy, which is far more common.

 Now that you see the pros and cons, let’s review them in more detail.